Animals Used in Research

 We’ve seen important promising developments, but the millions of animals experimented on in United States labs every year show how much more is still needed.

-The Animal Legal Defense Fund calls on government agencies to be more transparent, and more humane, in their treatment of animals used in research.
+The Animal Legal Defense Fund calls on government agencies to be more transparent in their treatment of animals used in research.
 We file lawsuits to compel taxpayer-funded research facilities to follow records laws, so that public funds are used with public awareness.

 We work throughout the legal system to secure better protections for animals used in research, and better enforcement of those protections.